-“Fake Seresto collars are definitely in circulation, and these products will not have gone through the rigorous testing that the original collar has undergone,” says Dr Woodnutt, adding “because pet owners aren’t generally aware they’ve bought a fake product, it’s impossible to know how many of these reports have been about a fake product rather than the genuine one.”
+“Fake Seresto collars are definitely in circulation, and these products will not have gone through the rigorous testing that the original collar has undergone,” says Woodnutt, adding “because pet owners aren’t generally aware they’ve bought a fake product, it’s impossible to know how many of these reports have been about a fake product rather than the original one.”

-Both Dr Trepp and Dr Woodnutt stress the importance of investigations being carried out before any official link is made between the health issues reported by pet owners and the Seresto collar.
-“Anecdotal reports are not helpful as they are open to bias, and almost all of the alleged reactions are anecdotal,” says Dr. Woodnutt.
+Both Trepp and Woodnutt stress the importance of investigations being carried out before any official link is made between the health issues reported by pet owners and the Seresto collar.
+“Anecdotal reports are not helpful as they are open to bias, and almost all of the alleged reactions are anecdotal,” says Woodnutt.

-Explaining that vets have a legal obligation to report suspected side effects and drug companies will usually pay for investigations to prove or disprove a link with their product, Dr Woodnutt wants people to understand the difference between the allegations and a proven link.
-“Only if the link is proven or strongly suspected will a warning be published, a recall issued, or the datasheet changed to explain the possible new side effect,” she says.
+Explaining that vets have a legal obligation to report suspected side effects and drug companies will usually pay for investigations to prove or disprove a link with their product, Woodnutt wants people to understand the difference between the allegations and a proven link.
+“Only if the link is proven or strongly suspected will a warning be published, a recall issued, or the datasheet will be changed to explain the possible new side effect,” she says.

 If you’re feeling concerned about the information currently doing the rounds about the Seresto collar, have a chat with your vet who can advise you on the best course of action.
 The best flea treatments for dogs and the best flea treatments for cats both come in a wide variety of different formulas, including topical treatments and oral medications, so there are plenty of options available if you’d prefer not to use a flea collar.